In a world where teens and adults alike are sending snapchats and scrolling through Instagram, social media marketing offers endless opportunities.

 Increased brand awareness

 Social media marketing is an effective way to appeal to new audiences.
-Through creative posts and valuable content, you can break into new markets and even turn your current customers into advocates.
+Through creative social media promotion techniques and valuable content, you can break into new markets and even turn your current customers into advocates.

 More importantly, social media marketing is hands-down the most cost-effective digital marketing technique.
 If you’re not yet willing to devote resources to your strategy, you’re in luck!
 It’s entirely free to create a social media account on almost every platform.
 Building a Twitter, Facebook, or LinkedIn audience will increase brand awareness and only cost your team a bit of time and brain power.